 Eventually, some people will graduate to downhill skiing, which (as they will quickly learn) is nothing like cross-country skiing.
 One, the skis are wider and shorter.
 Two, skiers go a lot faster.
 Three, you have learn how to turn.
 For some people, knowing how to ski cross-country is disorienting and puts them at a disadvantage when downhill skiing.
 The same can be true of people applying what they learned about TDD in a classroom setting on production code.
 It is only a matter of time before the skier falls down, hits a tree or smashes into someone else.

-- Driving development with test cases: this is probably the hardest step
+- Driving development with test cases: this is probably the hardest step in the process; Emily’s recommendation – start practicing with coding katas.

 - Designing clean code: clean code is any code that is easy to write, read and maintain.
 Learning how to do this takes time.
 Thankfully, Robert C Martin (“Uncle Bob”) wrote an entire book on this topic and this article explains what clean code looks like.